Terracotta bust of Edward VI.

 Watercolour and body colour heightened with gold.

-Probably the original study for the engraving of 1732 (above).
+Perhaps the original study for the engraving of 1732 (above).

 This is a conflation of at least two earlier representations of Edward VI ,

-two painting by Guilim Scrots or his studio.
+Two painting by Guilim Scrots or his studio.

 A full length portrait version now in the Royal Collection.